How I Became a Programmer

 Since 1999 I have been working primarily alone as a Microsoft Access freelance programmer.
 During all these years I have refined my process to the point that now my work can be exponentially expanded while keeping the quality high.

-Starting in 2017 I began hiring programming experts with advanced skills.
+Starting in 2017 I began hiring experts with advanced skills.
 I give them specific features to code for my projects.
 They are truly specialists I can trust to produce the features my clients need.
 I quality check all their work myself.
-Over the next year I plan to build a large "Productivity Team" of experts who can do almost anything my clients can imagine.
+Over the next year I plan to build a "Productivity Team" of experts who can do almost anything my clients can imagine.
 Over time I will be expanding Just Get Productive to offer mobile apps and web apps.
 Sign up for my newsletter to keep up to date with the progress.